Welcome to the website of the

 of making it possible for the charity to claim gift aid.
 Teatowels

-(£6 but currently out of stock) and tunebooks (£5 for 'Over One Hundred' and £15
+(£6 but currently out of stock) and tunebooks (£5 for 'Over One Hundred', £15

 way, but we will not trust chutney through the post.
 Jars of